 Important notice for remote hearings: Court participants must follow the court rules and protocols, and must not record, photograph or publish any part of a remote court hearing.
 This is a breach of the court's protocol and will be treated as a breach of a court order.

-In cases using remote courts (previously referred to as remote participation), some or all people involved in the case (including the judge and the registrar) will attend by teleconference (phone), by videoconference (VC) using Virtual Meeting Rooms (VMRs), or using Microsoft Teams (a meeting solution that uses an internet browser or the Teams app on a computer, tablet or smartphone).
+Courts and tribunals have the ability to run events remotely.
+That is, where some or all people involved in the case (including the judge and the registrar) attend by teleconference (phone), by videoconference using Virtual Meeting Rooms, or using Microsoft Teams (an online meeting platform that uses an internet browser, or the Teams app, available on a computer, tablet or smartphone).

 The judge in charge of each case will decide if people need to come to court or if they will use remote courts.
 Court staff will let you know if you need to participate remotely.
 Otherwise, any existing arrangements will remain in place.